Special Report on Emphysema and Chances of a Cure and Survival

 By quitting smoking and avoiding second-hand smoke you can prevent the occurrence of emphysema and at least slow-down the lung disease down if it's already underway.
 Other changes to your environment, such as avoiding smog and air pollution, may also help prevent the development of emphysema, or at least keep it from worsening.
 If helping people recover is something you're interested in, consider getting a degree in nursing.

 It's also widely believed smoking contributes significantly to arteriosclerosis and heart disease, including the onset of early heart disease.
-There is a considerable amount of heavily researched evidence of other health conditions caused directly by smoking, which medical research and the gathering of doctors evidence is ongoing.
+There is a considerable amount of researched evidence of other health conditions caused directly by smoking, which medical research and the gathering of doctors evidence is ongoing.
 Emphysema and Lung Cancer are being researched intensely with the latest nano-technology research but until now there are unfortunately no verified major medical break thru's to report at this time.

 Emphysema & Lung Disease - Medical Overview

 An emphysema related condition is Chronic Obstructive Pulmonary Disease (aka COPD), an acronym for a group of diseases which cause progressive damage to your lungs.
 These diseases include chronic bronchitis, asthma and emphysema.
 Of the approximate 20-million plus Americans with C.O.P.D. it is estimated well over 3-million have symptomatic emphysema and millions more are in the early stages of the chronic lung disease before easily recognized signs and lung disease symptoms become obvious.